samuelroland/plx/README.md

 1. You should see a course a bit like that

     ![demo-course-skills-exos.png](imgs/demo-course-skills-exos.png)
 1. You can click on skill `Introduction` and then double click on the first exo in C, your IDE should open on the `main.c` and you should see the details of the exo.
+Tip: If VSCode doesn't open, you can open it yourself and retry to close and reopen the exo.
+In some cases, this might help PLX to open the first time.
+If it still doesn't work, make sure you have followed the previous section.

     ![demo-course-exo-ide.png](imgs/demo-course-exo-ide.png)
 1. You can try to introduce a build error and see the output directly in PLX